This guide from Green People UK provides information on SPFs and UV protection.

 It is very important to apply your sun cream regularly and liberally, no matter what SPF you choose.
 Read about how to apply sun cream.

 Discover our beautiful natural sun creams

 Green People sun creams all provide the recommended level of UVA protection under the Recommendations by the European Commission and provide either medium (SPF15) or high (SPF30) protection against UVB rays.

 What makes them different?

-Our friendly UK customer care team is happy to help you with any questions you may have about UV protection and our organic sun lotions.
+Our friendly UK customer care team is happy to help you with any questions you may have about UV protection and our organic sun creams.
 Please call us on 01403 740350 or leave your comment or question below.